eu-cpsc211/cpsc211/docs/cpp-quickstart/ide-mac-vscode.md

 ## Install Clang

 Check if Clang is installed on your Mac.
-To do this, open a terminal window and enter:
+To do this, open the Terminal app and execute the following command:

 ```
 clang --version